 A valuable campus resource, the library offers 18,000 scores, 7,000 books, and more than 10,000 sound and video recordings.
 Online resources to which the library subscribes include over one million tracks of streaming audio and video.
 Help with research is available by appointment, on a walk-in basis or through email.

 At Baldwin Wallace, you'll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.

-Amanda Stenroos '12 is pursuing an MM in violin performance at the University of Massachusetts at Amherst.
-Individualized attention and collaboration prepared her for graduate studies.
-Her large ensemble experience and passion for BW's Bach Festival inspired the creation of a Bach Festival at the University of Massachusetts.
-She is a native of Bath, Ohio.
+Amanda Stenroos '12 is Suzuki violin teacher at Northampton Community Music Center in Massachusetts.
+She holds an M.M. in violin performance from the University of Massachusetts at Amherst.
+Her passion for BW's Bach Festival inspired the creation of a Bach festival at the University of Massachusetts.
+She is from Bath, Ohio.

-Ashleigh Gordon '06 is viola faculty for Boston Youth Symphony Orchestra's Intensive Community Program and a violist for East Coast Contemporary Ensemble and Callithumpian Consort.
-She holds an MM in contemporary music from Hochschule für Musik und Darstellende Kunst in Frankfurt, Germany, and an MM in viola performance from the New England Conservatory.
+Ashleigh Gordon '06 is viola faculty for Boston Youth Symphony Orchestra's Intensive Community Program.
+She holds an M.M. in viola performance from New England Conservatory and an M.M. in contemporary music from Hochschule für Musik und Darstellende Kunst in Germany.

 Professor of Violin

 Interim Director, Orchestral Studies